 Dust/ specs: Are there more than 3 noticeable dust specs?
 If no, then it will be standard grade, if yes it will be B grade

 Holes: Are there any needle holes?
 If yes, the it’s automatically downgraded to B.

-Underfill/overfill: Most underfill pins will fall into B grade category, UNLESS if it’s only in a really small area (this may occur in a heavily detailed pin).
+Underfill/overfill: Most underfill pins will fall into B grade category, UNLESS if it’s only in a really small area (this may occur in a heavily detailed pin such as Seoul).
 For overfill pins, if the area is small (less than 5 mm), they are considered standard.